Improved techniques have made bleeding after surgery much less common than it once was.

 - Don't assume that over-the-counter drugs, homeopathic, or natural medications are harmless.
 People often think that common drugs like aspirin or ibuprofen can't have any serious risks because they're sold without a prescription.
 In fact, both of these medications can increase your risk of bleeding after surgery.
 Garlic supplementation or extensive dietary garlic intake has also been associated with an increased bleeding tendency.

 - Before surgery, tell your doctor if you've had uncontrolled bleeding after surgery before.
 The biggest predictor for bleeding after surgery is having bled after surgery -- even minor surgery -- in the past.
 So make sure your doctor knows if you've had this problem.
-If you have, he or she may recommend that you bank some blood before surgery as a precaution.
+If you have, they may recommend that you bank some blood before surgery as a precaution.

 - Ask for a blood test.
 If you have any concerns that you may have a tendency to bleed easily or that your blood count is low, ask to have it tested before undergoing surgery, Griffin tells WebMD.